hello2all/GTSRB_Keras_STN/capstone_report.md

 ## V. Conclusion

 ### Free-Form Visualization

-Below images are all the signs that the model failed to predict.
+Figure 113 shows all images that the model failed to predict.

-![alt][image13]
+![Failed images][image13]

 There images are subject to severe flaws such as strong shadow/flare, obstructions, low illumination, motion blur etc. Even humen struggle to recognize.